argilla-io/argilla/docs/_source/getting_started/argilla.md

 ## Quickstart

-Getting started with Argilla is easy, let's see a quick example using the 🤗 `transformers` and `datasets` libraries:
+Getting started with Argilla is easy, let's see a quick example using the 🤗 `transformers` and `datasets` Libraries

 {{ '```bash\npip install "argilla[server]{}" "transformers[torch]" datasets\n```'.format(pipversion) }}